wwwild/CBC/README.md

  * In this event you must rerun the FTP for each file until it completes successfully; e.g.:
 >    build ftp_file  -Dftp.binary.mode=true -Dftp.file=ServerFiles/cbcsermMM.DD.YYYY.mp3
 >    build ftp_file -Dftp.file=ServerFiles/cbcmedia.html
+ * If FTP login fails, ensure the environment variables - ``FTP_USERID`` and ``FTP_PASSWORD`` - are correct and do NOT have any trailing space(s) after the values.
+ * Various FTP failures can occur due to Anti-virus software and their firewall settings and controls.
+To confirm if this is the issue turn off the anti-virus firewall and run the ``build is_server_up`` command to confirm.
+Some anti-virus software, like AVG, must be completely uninstalled to turn off its firewall controls.

+### Validation and other failures

-Also, there are a number of validations (e.g. date, file name) done by the script, which can cause the script to fail, requiring restarting:
+There are a number of validations (e.g. date, file name) done by the script, which can cause the script to fail, requiring restarting:

- * If the script fails with BUILD FAILED review the messages and take the appropriate action.
+ * If the script fails with ``BUILD FAILED`` review the messages and take the appropriate action.
  * The build could fail mid-stream - e.g. Windows update or by forced termination via Ctrl-C. In these cases it's best to be aware of where you are in the process as you may need to do some cleanup.
  * Unfortunately, specific details of all possible error scenarios and recovery steps are beyond the scope of this document; however, these are some guidelines that can assist in recovery (note that the commands below depend on cygwin being installed):
    - Enter the web page URL to confirm if the html page and mp3 files were copied to the server: http://cbcofconcrete.org/cbcmedia.html If the page shows up with your latest edits - sermon date, title, etc. - then you can confirm if the mp3 file copied successfully.
-To confirm the mp3 file click its `Download` link; if the file plays then it's likely OK and you're done.
+To confirm the mp3 file click its `Download` link; if the file plays then it's OK and you're done.
    - If either file is not on the server - html page or mp3 file - confirm that they are on your local PC.
 In a Windows shell (or you can use Windows Explorer), in your CBC GitHub folder enter (dependent on cygwin, but you can do the equivalent with Windows Explorer by sorting by date):
->      ls -1at ServerFiles/MP3s/*.mp3 | head -1
+>      ls -1at ServerFiles/*.mp3 | head -1
    You will get output like this:
->      ServerFiles/MP3s/170416_0310.mp3
+>      ServerFiles/cbcserm04.16.2017.mp3
    which should be the last file you worked with from the memory stick.
-If it's not you can start over from the beginning.
+If it's not you must start over from the beginning.
-   Otherwise, confirm the script copied and renamed this file for copying to the server:
->     ls -1at ServerFiles/\*.mp3 | head -1
-   You will get output like this:
->     ServerFiles/cbcserm04.16.2017.mp3
-   If the date portion of the two files don't match then continue in this list of steps; matching files would be, e.g. from above: "170416" & "04.16.2017".
    - Each time the script is run a backup of the .html file is created before adding the new sermon.
 This backup is in the CBC\ServerFiles folder.
 If the backup exists with a matching date to the last sermon file you worked with then you know the script processed at least this far.
 To check if the BACKUP file exists:
->   ls -1at ServerFiles/cbcmedia.html-BACKUP* | head -1
+>   ls -lat ServerFiles/cbcmedia.html-BACKUP* | head -1
+   You will get output like this:
+> -rwxrwx---+ 1 wwwild None 12416 Jun  9 18:48 ServerFiles/cbcmedia.html-BACKUP064830

-   and if the date portion matches your latest sermon file date you know the script got as far as creating the backup.
+   If the date of the backup file matches the date you ran the sermon update process you know the script got as far as creating the backup.

-   **TODO**
-   Then to confirm if the most recent cbcmedia.html file was updated...**TODO**
+   - Then to confirm if the most recent cbcmedia.html file was updated run this cygwin command:
+> ls -at ServerFiles/cbcmedia.html-BACKUP* ServerFiles/cbcmedia.html | xargs diff
+   If no output is produced then no editing has yet taken place against cbcmedia.html and you can simply run the process again; otherwise, you should be able to FTP the files as per the steps in "FTP failures".

 ## Resolving multiple sermon files